nex3/nex3.github.io/drafts/a-sociable-web.md

 context to fully function, to be more than just a group chat, there must be a way to build new relationships with people you don't already know.

-There are two parts of this that are equally important.
+There are two parts to this that are equally important.
 First, you have to have a way to actually literally see new people in your daily social experiences.
 If you're only ever interacting with the same group of friends, you'll never meet anyone new.
 There needs to be some amount of circulation: being introduced to